-Density requirements for materials compacted using the compacted layer method shall be as specified in Table 15.3(b).
-The characteristic value shall be calculated in accordance with Test Method Q020 using the individual compaction results reported for each Lot.
+Compaction conformance requirements for materials compacted using the compacted layer method shall be as specified in Table 15.3(b).
+Where Density Index, Dry Density Ratio or Hilf Density Ratio are specified for compaction conformance, the characteristic value shall be calculated in accordance with Test Method Q020 using the individual compaction results reported for each Lot.